-Even if someone could reverse-engineer DNA sequences from proteins, how would they construct and organize the ant-like colonies of RNA elves that must sort through the DNA bases to select and build the right sequences; how do they identify and isolate the sequences necessary to build and orchestrate, for example, the hundreds of enzymes that are required to give researchers any chance at all to build a functioning human-being or even a prehistoric dinosaur?
+Even if someone could reverse-engineer DNA sequences from proteins, how would they construct and organize the ant-like colonies of RNA elves that must sort through the DNA bases to select and build the right sequences; how do they identify and isolate the sequences necessary to build and orchestrate, for example, the tens-of-thousands of enzymes that are required to give researchers any chance at all to build a functioning human-being or even a prehistoric dinosaur?

 Now might be a good time to mention that there are virus infections that can alter the DNA in cells.
 These viruses are called retroviruses, because they reverse the DNA to RNA transcription process we discussed earlier by introducing an enzyme called reverse transcriptase into the cells they infect.
 This process is disease producing—it causes cancer—and destroys the host animal (or person) if left untreated.
 The enzyme, reverse transcriptase, has become a tool that molecular engineers now use to modify organisms in experiments.
 Enough said.
 The weeds of molecular biology grow thick and deep.

 We used to believe we could clone animals from their DNA sequences alone.
 Yes, there once was a cloned sheep named Dolly.
 Some readers may have read about her.
 After many heart-breaking failures, researchers managed to take the DNA from the mammary gland of one sheep, inject it into the nucleus of an egg from a second sheep, and implant this DNA cocktail into the womb of a third.
 By some miracle, Dolly was conceived and born, on July 5, 1996.